 top of page

-How to Increase Your Mission Impact: Outcomes-Driven Decision-Making
+How to Increase Mission Impact: Outcomes-Driven Decisions

 In what seemed like an instant, our reality has changed drastically with COVID-19, and the social sector has been anything but immune to the ripple of panic that has swept the globe.
 Our natural human reaction in these circumstances is to grasp at anything that looks even remotely like a flotation device.
 In this new reality, many nonprofits are facing a heightened obligation to bring responsible leadership to the situation room.
 And while so much about the immediate future is still vastly unknown, decision-making over the weeks and months to come is sure to have a long-term impact on your organization.